jmew/selenium-bootcamp/README.md

     driver = webdriver.Firefox()

 Note: Other browers are supported, you just need to download their specific webdrivers.
-Firefox just come supported out of the box.
+Firefox just naturally comes supported out of the box.
 For example, if you wanted to add the Chrome browser, you would go download the Chrome webdriver (https://sites.google.com/a/chromium.org/chromedriver/downloads) and add it to your PATH.
 Then you can set the driver to be chrome with the line:

     driver = webdriver.Chrome()